 Paul represents clients in internal investigations, routine and risk-based examinations, enforcement proceedings and state registration matters.
 He actively advises clients on all relevant aspects of broker-dealer regulation, anti-money laundering (USA Patriot Act compliance), market abuse, trading, trade disputes, customer complaints, clearing agreements, supervision, regulatory capital, short-selling, insider trading, finder arrangements, registration and sales practices.
 He has counseled and defended witnesses in regulatory matters in more than 200 on-the-record interviews before the SEC, FINRA and other government agencies.

-Paul’s specific experience in these areas includes advising clients on SEC and FINRA regulatory requirements, formation, applying for FINRA membership and registration of broker-dealers investment advisers.
-Paul also assists broker-dealers in their start-up phase and developing compliance procedures, and drafting and reviewing counterparty and customer documents, give-up and introducing broker agreements.
-In addition, he negotiates brokerage-related services, software and agreements, and high-level employment agreements for financial services executives.
+Paul also assists broker-dealers in their application and start-up phase and developing compliance procedures, and drafting and reviewing counterparty and customer documents, give-up and introducing broker agreements.
+In addition, he negotiates brokerage-related services, software and agreements, and high-level employment agreements for senior financial services executives.

 Paul has held numerous leadership positions at Kelley Drye, including chairman of the firm.